 Reduce Financial Losses With Blacklisting

-Online businesses that process e-payments need to pay attention to fraudulent activities and keep an eye on reducing financial losses.
-How blacklisting can help you protect customers?
+Online businesses that process e-payments need to pay attention to fraudulent activities and keep an eye on their potential financial losses.
+How can blacklisting help you protect your customers and keep your business away from fraudsters?

 What is blacklisting?